 IMPROVE THE LEVEL OF TECHNICAL

-COMPETENCE IN K-12 SCHOOLS:
+EDUCATION AND COMPETENCE IN K-12 SCHOOLS:

 DEVELOP AND SUPPORT PROGRAMS FOR

-SUPPORT PROMISING STUDENTS STUDYING IN
+SUPPORT PROMISING STUDENTS

 We provide scholarships for highly qualified students studying science, mathematics, and engineering.
 Scholarships are renewable for up to four years of study at accredited colleges and universities.

 The Mikkelson Foundation is a 501(c)(3) Charitable Foundation incorporated in Colorado in October of 1999.
-The Foundation provides funding for teacher skill improvement programs in mathematics and science, and provides scholarship funds for college students studying math, science, and engineering.
-We currently support initiatives for organizations and institutions which provide teacher training programs in science and mathematics and a scholarship program for high school seniors.
+The Mikkelson Foundation was established to improve scientific and technical education by providing support for teachers and organizations involved in science and mathematics education, and for students studying science, engineering, and mathematics.
+The Foundation provides scholarship funds for college students studying math, science, and engineering, and also provides funding for informal education programs in mathematics and science.